freedomofpress/securedrop/docs/ossec_alerts.md

 | Server certificate not verified | Check that smtp_tls_fingerprint_cert_match in /etc/postfix/main.cf is correct |
 | Authentication failure | Edit /etc/postfix/sasl_passwd and make sure the username, domain and password are correct.
 Run `postmap /etc/postfix/sasl_passwd` to update when finished. |

-After making changes to the Postfix configuration, you should `service postfix reload` and test the new settings by restarting the OSSEC service.
+After making changes to the Postfix configuration, you should run `service postfix reload` and test the new settings by restarting the OSSEC service.

+Note that if you change the SMTP relay port after installation for any reason, you must update not only the relayhost in main.cf and contents of sasl_passwd, but also the iptables firewall rules applying to outbound SMTP which are in `/etc/network/iptables/rules_v4`.

 Other log files that may contain useful information: